Sergio-Bejar/POLS2/README.md

 # Introduction to Comparative Politics

 This repository contains materials for "Introduction to Comparative Politics (POLS2)."
+SJSU.